+GRADING RUBRIC FOR RESEARCH PROJECT PRESENTATIONS (Instructor Evaluation)

+LIT Competency Statement::

-GRADING RUBRIC FOR RESEARCH PROJECT PRESENTATIONS (Instructor Evaluation) LIT Competency Statement: P2.
-Assume responsibility for dental hygiene actions and care based on accepted scientific theories and research as well as the accepted standard of care.
-P4.
+- P2.
+Assume responsibility for dental hygiene actions and care based on accepted scientific theories and research as well as the accepted standard of care. - P4.
 Communicate effectively with individuals and groups from diverse populations both verbally and in writing.

 Area of Evaluation Unacceptable (0-1 points) Good (2-3 points) Excellent (4-5 points) Total 1.
-Content

-[] A. Purpose Neither the purpose nor how the presentation relates to the practice of dental hygiene/dentistry is clearly defined.
+Content A. Purpose Neither the purpose nor how the presentation relates to the practice of dental hygiene/dentistry is clearly defined.
 Either the purpose of the presentation or how it relates to the practice of dental hygiene/dentistry is clearly defined, but not both.
 The purpose of the presentation and how it is related to the practice of dental hygiene/dentistry is clearly defined.
 B. Scope and Depth The scope and depth of the presentation allows for basic coverage of the topic but not at a professional level.
 The scope and/or depth of parts or all of the presentation does not allow the topic to be covered comprehensively at a professional level.
 The scope and depth of the presentation allows the topic to be presented comprehensively at a professional level.
 C. Current and Accurate Information is outdated or inaccurate in four or more areas.
 Information is outdated and/or inaccurate in more than two areas.
 The majority of the information is both current and accurate.
 D. Organization The majority of the information does not follow a logical sequence and the audience has difficulty following the presentation.
 Most of the information is presented in a logical sequence, but inconsistencies noticeably affect how well the audience follows the presentation.
 The information is presented in a logical, interesting sequence the audience can follow easily.
 2. Text and Graphics A. Overall Visual Appeal Slides are confusing, image and text elements are not related to each other or to the topic and do not aid the audience in understanding the topic.
 There are too many or too few photos or other images and some of the slides are hard to read and understand.
 Appropriate photos and other images are included and the slides are easy to read and understand.
 B. Text There are many errors in spelling, grammar and punctuation.
 Bullet format is not consistent or clear.
 Too much information on many slides.
 There are some errors in spelling, grammar and punctuation.
 Bullet format is not consistent on a few slides.
 Too much information on at least two slides.
 There are no errors in spelling, grammar and punctuation.
 Bullets are consistent and clear.
 Information is clear and concise on each slide.
 3. Presentation A. Knowledge of Subject The presenters demonstrate minimal knowledge of the subject.
-The presentation stopped more than 3 times so the presenters could get back on topic.
-The presenters did not explain or elaborate on the majority of the slides in the presentation; most of the slides were just read.
+The presenters did not explain or elaborate.
 Presenters do not appear comfortable with their information.
-The presentation stopped 2 to 3 times so the presenters could get back on topic.
-Material in the slides is not consistently explained and elaborated on during the presentation, some slides are just read.
-Presenters demonstrate an appropriate level of knowledge of the topic and progress smoothly through the presentation enhancing the material being presented.
-Material in the slides is fully explained and elaborated on during the presentation.
+Material in the slides is not consistently explained.
+Presenters demonstrate knowledge of the topic and progress smoothly through the presentation while explaining, elaborating